puolimatkankrouvi/snowfall/README.md

 # Snowfall

-Generates random snow to canvas.
+Webapp that generates snowflakes to canvas.

+Did this to learn Angular 12, Rxjs and HTML canvas.